 In 2008 parks activists in the Wedgwood community began work to identify a potential park space.
 The site at 8605 35th Ave NE was chosen because of its accessibility, exposure to sunlight, and that the site was already owned by the City of Seattle.
 However, funds would be needed to sell the property to be transferred from City Light ownership, to the Parks Department.

-In 2009-2011 community activists went through the arduous process of applying for the funds to acquire this property for a park, but the process is not yet completed and is ongoing.
+In 2009-2011 community activists went through the arduous process of applying for the funds to acquire this property for a park.
+The property was acquired in 2013 but the long timeline of the process of development is not yet completed.

-The long timeline for acquisition and development means that this potential new park in Wedgwood is still in the future.
-The process slowed down because of the Park Department’s decision not to develop ANY new parks in Seattle until after a levy in 2014, to vote for money for future maintenance of parks.
+The long timeline for development of the site means that this potential new park in Wedgwood is still in the future.
+The process slowed down because of the Park Department’s decision not to develop ANY new parks in Seattle until after a levy in 2014, to vote for money specifically for future maintenance of parks.
 Following the levy it was stated that the Parks Department had created a waiting list, and Wedgwood’s turn would come in the year 2019.

 As of early 2013 the building on the site, which had a separate owner, had not yet been moved off of the site or torn down.
 The complicated legal situation was that the building owner had a ground lease from City Light, so the building was technically hers.
 She was asked to move the building off of the site if she wanted to keep it.